 When you're looking to apply for internships in the technology sector, here are several things to keep in mind:

 Figure Out Your Goals

 The sooner you can figure out what type of work you'd like to do or your goals for this internship, the better your chances of a successful internship application.
-It also helps to know how to write a resume for anywhere in the world.
+It also helps to know how to put your internship experience abroad on your resume.